 Group Learning and Revision:

-Some people learn more quickly when they are in study group.
-For such students, it is best to revise the topic in group.
-If you feel uncomfortable when you are face-to-face, you can use electronic medium for the same.
+Some people learn more quickly when they are in a study group.
+For such students, it is best to revise the topic in a group.
+If you feel uncomfortable when you are face-to-face, you can use an electronic medium for the same.

-There are various ways to revise a topic in group:
+There are various ways to revise a topic in a group:

-(a) Each member in the group give a short talk about the topic.
+(a) Each member of the group gives a short talk about the topic.